frankied67/frankied67.github.io/README.md

 <div style="max-width: 700px; margin: 0 auto;">
   <p>
-    This is a paragraph about my project.
-It explains what the project does and why it's useful or interesting.
+    ePCR 2.0 is a work based project that attempts to simplify and redesign the electronic patient care report form (ePCR) used by Paramedics during their working day.
+   The goal is to develop a more appropriate user experience (UX) for the emergency worker using the epcr and an attempt is made to marry this with the Clinical Practise Guidelines used by paramedics to aid their clinical decision making
-    You can <a href="https://github.com/yourusername/yourrepo" target="_blank">view the GitHub repository</a>,
+    You can <a href="https://github.com/frankied67/ePCR-2.0.git" target="_blank">view the GitHub repository</a>,
-    check the <a href="https://yourproject.vercel.app" target="_blank">live site on Vercel</a>,
+    check the <a href="https://e-pcr-2-0.vercel.app/" target="_blank">live site on Vercel</a>,
-    or <a href="https://youtu.be/yourvideoID" target="_blank">watch the demo video on YouTube</a>.
+    or <a href="https://youtu.be/bSeqxGvh3aA" target="_blank">watch the demo video on YouTube</a>.
   </p>
 </div>